Preventing money laundering and terrorist financing

 Finland has been a member of the FATF since 1991.
 The FATF has issued 40 recommendations concerning the prevention of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction, which the member countries of the FATF are politically committed to implement.
 The recommendations were last revised completely in 2012 and individual specifications have been made to them even after that.

 The most recent Mutual Evaluation of Finland was completed in spring 2019 (the report was published on 16 April 2019).
-The first follow-up report for the Mutual Evaluation of Finland will be discussed by the FATF in October 2020.
+The first follow-up report for the Mutual Evaluation of Finland was submitted at the FATF Plenary in October 2020.

 The FATF Plenary meets three times a year.

-- Jurisdictions under Increased Monitoring: The FATF does not call for the application of enhanced due diligence to be applied to these jurisdictions, but encourages its members to take into account the observations made by the FATF in their risk analysis.
+- Jurisdictions under Increased Monitoring: The FATF does not call for enhanced due diligence to be applied to these jurisdictions, but encourages its members to take into account in their risk analysis the observations made by the FATF.

 - High-Risk Jurisdictions subject to a Call for Action (previously called ‘Public Statement’): The FATF calls enhanced due diligence to be applied in respect of these jurisdictions, and in the most serious cases, countries are called upon to apply counter-measures to protect the international financial system from the ongoing money laundering, terrorist financing, and proliferation financing risks emanating from the country.

 Updated information and criteria concerning the listings are available on the FATF website: Jurisdictions under Increased Monitoring and High-Risk Jurisdictions subject to a Call for Action.

 EU cooperation in preventing money laundering and terrorist financing